-At the law firm of Robinson, Seiler, Anderson & Fife, LC., our Personal Injury Lawyers represent slip-and-fall accident victims in the Provo-Orem metropolitan area and throughout the Utah Valley.
+At the law firm of Seiler, Anderson, Fife & Marshall LC, our Personal Injury Lawyers represent slip-and-fall accident victims in the Provo-Orem metropolitan area and throughout the Utah Valley.
 We offer a free initial consultation to discuss your personal injury case.

 Who Is Responsible for Slip-and-Fall Injuries?

 Under Utah law, property owners have a duty to protect guests and customers from dangerous conditions on the premises.
 This area of law is known as premises liability.
 Examples of dangerous property conditions include:

 - A slippery substance on a floor that causes you to slip

 - Loose flooring material that causes you to trip and fall